Intent and incitement in the Gaza genocide: Israeli media

 In 2023, a group of over 55 scholars in genocide studies stated that there was widespread incitement to genocide in Israeli media since October 7, including calls to turn Gaza "into a slaughterhouse", "violate all norms on the way to victory" and "let there be a million bodies" of dead Palestinians.
+Elad Barashi, a TV producer affiliated with Channel 14, in a deleted post on X, formerly Twitter, wrote "Gaza deserves death.
+The 2.6 million terrorists in Gaza deserve death! … Men, women, and children – in every way possible, we must simply carry out a Holocaust on them".
 According to B'Tselem, incitement and dehumanisation play a role in the genocide.
 Dehumanisation of Palestinians has been a long-term issue in Israel, with the Israeli media contributing to it.
 Ayala Panievsky, a researcher at Molad, compared Israel's Channel 14 to Radio Rwanda and believed they should be tried for incitement to genocide.

 Potential motive

 Many see the Gaza genocide as a consequence of Zionism and a continuation of the over 75 years of violence since the Nakba, in which Palestinians were killed and dispossessed to establish the State of Israel in Palestine.

 Alongside but separate to intent is potential motive.
 The Israeli government has said that the military actions it has undertaken are in response to the October 7 attacks and sought to destroy Hamas and overthrow its governance of the Gaza Strip, while denying that their military operations constitute genocide.
 Multiple commentators argue that part of the motive is retaliation for the October 7 attacks.
-Another stated purpose is to free the hostages taken in the October 7 attacks.
 Nimer Sultany argues that anti-Palestinianism is in part the motive, while historian Mark Levene points to Zionism.
 Multiple genocide scholars argue that settler colonialism is an important motive.
 Raz Segal and B'Tselem also highlight the increasing idea of Jewish supremacy in Israeli politics, while reports by Albanese and Amos Goldberg highlight the project of Greater Israel.